leyu-yao/Cardiac-MRI-Segmentation/README.md

 ### test.py

 - implement a complete test program using the network
+- now finished.
 ## Current Work

 - now working on 3D unet training.

 ## To Do

-- main.py training process may need to estimate the time it may takes.
-- main.py optimize the args select.
-- implement a test progrom to test the performance.
 - implement model_zoo.py for different models.
+- optimize metrics.py speed.

 ## Further plans